 What does being a Member mean?

 - Joining our Members List which will help us communicate with you more effectively about all the latest ERSO news and plans.
-To do this, complete the very short Membership Sign-up Form and email it back to us on firstname.lastname@example.org
+To do this, please email the following info to firstname.lastname@example.org

 - You will need to pay a £1 Membership Fee (enables us to claim GiftAid on Members’ Donations) which can be paid to Colin by credit card at a rehearsal or by electronic transfer to Music Illuminated R/C (sort code 089299, account 65050778).
 Remember to include your name in the “Reference” field.

 - You will be able to participate in our new Annual Repertoire Selection Process.
 Members will be able to add as many suggestions as they want to our master repertoire list.
 Once we have gathered the suggestions, Members will vote for the pieces they would like to play the most.
 Chris will use this information when creating the programmes for the next season.

 - You will be able to give your views on how ERSO runs (both musically and socially) in our new annual ERSO Survey.
 This will usually happen at the end of each season but to kick things off we will give newly signed up Members the chance to give their views in the autumn of 2022.